 Approximately 5.4 million nonmelanoma skin cancers among 3.3 million people are diagnosed each year, making it the most common cancer in the United States [1; 2].
-The cost of treating skin cancers is estimated at \$8.11 billion each year [2].
+The cost of treating skin cancers is estimated at \$8.1 billion each year [2].
 The two most frequently occurring nonmelanoma skin cancers are basal cell carcinoma and squamous cell carcinoma, and the prevalence of these two skin cancers has been increasing worldwide.
 Since the 1980s, the incidence of squamous cell carcinoma has increased 3% to 10% each year, and the incidence of basal cell carcinomas has increased by as much as 80% [2; 3; 200; 201].
-The third most common skin cancer, melanoma, is the fifth leading type of cancer diagnosed in both men and women in 2022, accounting for 5% to 6% of all cancers; an estimated 99,780 new cases of invasive and 97,920 cases of in situ melanoma will be diagnosed in 2022 [1].
+The third most common skin cancer, melanoma, is the fifth leading type of cancer diagnosed in both men and women in 2025, accounting for 1% of all skin cancers but the majority of deaths; an estimated 104,960 new cases of invasive and 107,240 cases of in situ melanoma will be diagnosed in 2025 [1].
 The prevalence of melanoma has increased at a rate faster than any other malignant disease, with slightly greater increases among men compared with women [4; 202].
 Due to these increases, skin cancer will develop in one of five Americans during his or her lifetime [2; 5; 6].
-However, data indicate that, among individuals younger than 50 years of age, the incidence of invasive melanoma appears to be declining at a rate of 1% per year; among individuals 50 years of age or older, the incidence appears to have plateaued [1].
+However, data indicate that, among individuals younger than 50 years of age, the incidence of invasive melanoma appears to be declining at a rate of 1% per year among men and has stabilized among women; among individuals 50 years of age or older, the incidence appears to have plateaued [1].